 Instructions

-- Combine all ingredients in spray bottle.
+- Combine all ingredients in a spray bottle.
 Shake until mixed well, and before each use.

-- Put a few sprays on a bandanna and tie loosely around the neck.
+- Put a few sprays on a bandanna and tie it loosely around the neck.

-- You can also spray on your pets bed or blanket to create a comfortable and calming place for them.
+- You can also spray on your pet's bed or favorite blanket to create a comfortable and calming place for them.

 Notes